MepCity/42_ft_printf/README.md

 ## CONTRIBUTING

 If you find any issues or have suggestions for improvements, feel free to fork the repository and open an issue or submit a pull request.

-## LICENSE

-This project is available under the MIT License.
-For further details, please refer to the [LICENSE](https://github.com/jotavare/ft_printf/blob/master/LICENSE) file.